matheusft/modelling_ml/README.md

 The Input/Output tap is where you select the input and output variables for you ML model.

 * When **Regression** is selected in the previous tab, one or more numerical variables should be used as output.
-* When **Classification** Model is selected in the previous tab, a single categorical variable should be used as output.
+* When **Classification** is selected in the previous tab, a single categorical variable should be used as output.

 ___